t-chx/blog/_posts/2016-01-28-import-documents.md

 ### Word and Docbook

-The import feature has been incorporated directly in the book creation form, select your document in the "Import" tab, enter a title, and you're ready to go!
+The import feature has been incorporated directly in the book's creation form: select your document in the "Import" tab, and you're ready to go!

 If you already created your book, documents can also be imported into empty books using the `Import a document` button.